 Dual enrollment orientation

-A dual enrollment orientation is usually held in early May for students and their parent or guardian.
-Specific dates will be announced in March.
-An interactive map is available.
-Please contact Dr. Kelly Schultz at firstname.lastname@example.org or (269) 387-3789 if you have any questions.
+A dual enrollment orientation will be held on Tuesday, May 1 at 6:30 pm for students and their parent or guardian in 1750 Sangren Hall.
+Free parking and an interactive map are available.
+Please contact Dr. Kelly Schultz at email@example.com or (269) 387-3789 if you have any questions.

 After filling out the dual enrollment application, the student will bring the application to you to fill out the school information and attach a transcript.
 The application can then be mailed or faxed to the Admissions Office.
 A poster is available to download and display to encourage students to think about dual enrollment at WMU.